niiniyare/ars/awosrs3.md

 <img src="media/image3.jpg" style="width:6.5in;height:5.16667in" />

-**Figure 3.** Software-intensive system model​ Below given table explains how *Figure 3* ​ ​should be read:
+**Figure 3.** Software-intensive system model Below given table explains how *Figure 3*  should be read:

 <table>
 <colgroup>